14th Week of Pregnancy (Week 14)

-Week 14 of pregnancy at a glance
+Week 14 of Pregnancy at a Glance

 Your baby:

-- At 14 weeks pregnant, your baby is about 8–9 cm long and weighs around 25–50 grams.
+- Your child is about 8–9 cm long in week 14 and weighs around 25–50 grams.

 - The vocal cords are forming, and the first taste buds are developing.